Could The Advent Of Autonomous Vehicles Be The End For Motorcycles?

 Self-Driving Cars Won’t Speed

 In any car accident, one of the main aggravating factors is speed.
 If one car bumps into another while barely moving, the impact will be minimal.
-But, if cars are driving faster, then the force of the impact is greater.
+But, if cars are driving faster, the force of the impact is greater.
 This is particularly concerning for motorcyclists since stronger impacts greatly increase the risk of serious injuries.

 Unfortunately, many drivers drive faster than the posted speed limit.
 That means that many drivers are increasing the likelihood of a serious accident for both themselves as well as other drivers and motorcyclists.